 Azure Container Apps with Ollama for general AI inference

-An Azure Container Apps instance can be run multiple containers under a construct of a main application container that is supported by other 'sidecar' containers.
+An Azure Container Apps instance can run multiple containers under a construct of a main application container that is supported by other 'sidecar' containers.
 It gives us the perfect environment to create, for example, a web app that has a complimentary Small Language model inference engine in the form of Ollama, where the inference can happen all in private without worries of prompts being used as training data.
 We are also not limited to just generative text since Ollama can support other modalities such as voice, image and even video as long as compute resources are provided and a capable model is available to do that.
 The methods discussed here would apply across those modalities too.

 Prepare Ollama Docker Image for Azure

 For the Docker Image, we want to pull the base image first, then hydrate/populate the base image with the models we want to be using after deployment, then commit to create a new image from the pre-populated image.
-Finally we will push this new image into our container registry (Azure Container Apps).
+Finally we will push this new image into our container registry (Azure Container Registry).

 Pull the base Ollama docker image(this will take some time):